Calgary Electrician Blogs

 In the United States:

-• Peak year for fatalities: According to the National Fire Protection Association (NFPA), the number of home fire deaths peaked around 1980.
+• Peak year for fatalities: According to the National Fire Code of canada (NFc), the number of home fire deaths peaked around 1980.

 • Peak year for injuries: The number of home fire injuries also peaked in 1980.